WMAS-FM

-WMAS-FM (94.7 MHz), branded "94.7 WMAS", is a commercial radio station licensed to Enfield, Connecticut, and serving the Springfield metropolitan area and Pioneer Valley of Western Massachusetts.
-It broadcasts an adult contemporary radio format and is owned by Audacy, Inc. In the evening, it carries Intelligence for Your Life with John Tesh.
-On Sunday mornings, it airs The Jim Brickman Show.
-The studios are at the Naismith Memorial Basketball Hall of Fame in Springfield.
+WMAS-FM (94.7 FM) is a commercial radio station licensed to serve Enfield, Connecticut.
+It airs an adult contemporary format and is owned by Audacy, Inc. The station's studios are at the Naismith Memorial Basketball Hall of Fame in Springfield.

-WMAS-FM has an effective radiated power (ERP) of 50,000 watts, the maximum for most stations in Massachusetts.
-It uses a directional antenna and broadcasts from a shorter tower than most Springfield FM outlets to avoid interference with co-owned WXBK, also on 94.7 FM, in the New York City radio market.
+WMAS-FM uses a directional antenna and broadcasts from a shorter tower than most Springfield FM outlets to avoid interference with co-owned WXBK, also on 94.7 FM, in the New York City market.
 WMAS-FM's transmitter is in Springfield's Brightwood neighborhood, off Plainfield Avenue (U.S. Route 20) and near the Connecticut River.

 History

 Early years

 WMAS-FM signed on the air in 1947 as the FM counterpart of WMAS (1450 AM).
 Both stations were owned by WMAS, Inc. and mostly simulcast their programming.

 WMAS-FM was one of the first FM stations in Western Massachusetts.
 The studios were in the Hotel Stonehaven and the stations' city of license was Springfield.